 In the morning when I enter the backyard, opening the coops for the day, they are delighted and greet me with anticipation.
 Clucking with joy as I prepare their food, water, and clean their coops.
 They are genuinely happy to see me.
-After a long hard day, I can always go to the backyard and find happiness on their faces.
+After a long hard day, I can always go to the backyard and find happiness.
 They flock with excitement as I enter the backyard.
 Sometimes flying in from the far corners of the yard, thrilled at my presence.
 Their joy in response to me entering their world lifts my spirits and brings joy to my day.

-On days when I feel blue or down in the dumps a simple trip to the backyard is all that I need.
-Happiness for me does not come in a bottle , from the store or in a bank account.
+On days when I feel blue or down in the dumps, a simple trip to the backyard is all that I need.
+Happiness for me does not come in a bottle, from the store or in a bank account.
 Happiness for me is a pair of boots and a flock of happy chickens.

-Chickens are clever creatures, each possessing a different and unique personality, because of this they are very entertaining creatures.
-Even as a flock chickens will capture your attention.
+Chickens are clever creatures, each possessing a different and unique personality.
+Because of this, they are very entertaining creatures.
+Even as a flock, chickens will capture your attention.

 One of the funniest interactions that a flock can engage in is something I call “the chicken keep away game”.
 The game commences like this.
 A hen finds something delectable such as a juicy bug or big worm.
 She will announce to the flock with glee that she has found a prize.
-With the object in her beak she will run around the yard while the others chase her, wanting a piece of her find.
+With the object in her beak, she will run around the yard while the others chase her, wanting a piece of her find.
 Depending on how large the trophy morsel is, this could go on for some time.
 Changing beaks several times till finally someone eats or looses it, which ever comes first.
-This is just about as close as a flock of chickens can get to touch football.
-If you have a flock of mixed breeds the entertainment value is increased.
+This is just about as close as a flock of chickens can get to a round of touch football.
+If you have a flock of mixed breeds, the entertainment value is increased.
 Some breeds have quirks or unique things about them that separates them from others.
 Take the Polish for example.

 A funny chicken oddity is the Polish.
 Out of all the breeds that I keep, the polish holds the crown for comedy.
-Due to the feathered crests atop their head their vision is limited.
-Unable to see what is above them everything spooks them.
+Due to the feathered crests atop their head, their vision is limited.
+Unable to see what is above them, everything spooks them.
 Simple things in their environment can get a rise out of them.
 They have a tendency to be flighty and high strung for this reason.

-In addition, they are a very curious breed, always getting themselves into trouble then not able to see well enough to get themselves out.
+In addition, they are a very curious breed, always getting themselves into trouble, then not able to see well enough to get themselves out.
 They will often call for other flock members to come a rescue them from their predicament.
 Typically one or more of the rooster will come to their aid.
 I have 14 Polishes in my flock of various colors, all of them possess this particular niche for comedy.

 As always, thanks for reading.
 Till next time keep on crowing!

 Building a Grape Arbor is something that has been on my to do list for the past 10+ years.
 Grapes are a wonderful crop to grow on your own land as they grow very fast, are fairly pest resistant and easy to grow.
-They do require regular maintenance pruning being the chief requirement.
+They do require regular maintenance, pruning being the chief requirement.

-As a child I remember visiting my grandparents during the summer and eating ripe grapes from their vine.
+As a child I remember visiting my grandparents farm during the summer and eating ripe grapes from their vine.
 It is a memory that I cherish and look forward to eating from my very own grape vines once more.

 Building a Grape Arbor is a DIY project that you can tackle yourself.
-It takes some hard work, several partners, effort and time but if you are diligent you can build a Grape Arbor in a week.
+It takes some hard work, several partners, effort and time, but if you are diligent you can build a Grape Arbor in a week.